Ernest Gambart: Art publisher

 Gambart soon gained a reputation as a leading publisher of fine art prints.
-He established fair and mutually beneficial agreements with most of the best known British and European artists of the mid-Victorian period, including Edwin Landseer, John Everett Millais, Rosa Bonheur, Lawrence Alma-Tadema, William Holman Hunt, John Linnell, J. M. W. Turner, David Roberts, Frederick Goodall, Dante Gabriel Rossetti, Ford Madox Brown and William Powell Frith.
+He established fair and mutually beneficial agreements with most of the best known British and European artists of the mid-Victorian period, including Edwin Landseer, John Everett Millais, Rosa Bonheur, Lawrence Alma-Tadema, William Holman Hunt, John Linnell, J. M. W. Turner, David Roberts, Frederick Goodall, Dante Gabriel Rossetti, Ford Madox Brown, William Powell Frith and James Sant.
 He was a friend to many of these artists, and helped establish the reputation of some.
 For example, in 1855, he brought Rosa Bonheur to England with her monumental piece, The Horse Fair, which he purchased and which she showed to Queen Victoria at Windsor Castle in a private audience.
 For the same visit, he arranged a sojourn to Scotland where Bonheur made sketches for later works.
 He published many of her paintings as steel engraved reproductions.
 Through his efforts, she became better known in England than her native France.

 The Dutch-born Alma-Tadema benefited in a similar manner ten years later.
 He met Gambart in 1864 and Gambart was impressed by the young man's work.
 Gambart arranged an exhibition in London in 1865 and promoted his work while the artist remained in Belgium.
 Alma-Tadema finally moved to London in 1870.

 Gambart worked with some of the finest engravers and technicians of his day to create works as close to the artist's intent as possible in a black and white medium.
 Among the craftsmen he employed were Charles George Lewis.
 Gambart later also employed colour lithography.

 His attention to quality paid off both in the arrangements he maintained with leading artists (his career lasted 25 years) and also in sales.
 Among his best selling reproductions were William Holman Hunt's The Light of the World (1858), an inspiring and highly influential image of Christ, and William Powell Frith's The Derby Day (1858).